patricecolet/modulePre/README.md

 Raspberry OS uses externals from debian packages repository listed into PureData/externals.txt and last version of purest_json

-## cirmrasp
-cirmrasp contains a node server for controlling raspberry cluster containing a node client and OpenStageControl for OSC communication with PureData.
-Each raspberry is identified with mac address and it's number is the last byte of IP address.
-The node client installed into raspberry provides IP address to the node server.

-## PureData
 PureData `_load_on_boot.pd` patch uses a configuration file named `config.json`.
 JSON format is human readable and computer friendly, this file is also used by node and batch scripts.

-This contains PureData settings, raspberry informations like mac address and ip address, used soundcard, machine model, computer number,some comments, and composition list.
+The file `config.json` contains PureData settings, raspberry informations like mac address and ip address, used soundcard, machine model, computer number,some comments, and composition list.

+## OSC Communication

 The main patch receives following OSC messages: